-Crayola increased crayon sales 50 percent in a single year by renaming a few colors.
-Samsung boosted washing machines sales 15 percent, simply by making them in bright reds and blues.
+Crayola increased crayon sales by 50 percent in a single year by renaming a few colors.
+Samsung boosted washing machines sales by 15 percent, simply by making them in bright reds and blues.
 Find ways to refresh the products through color, materials and packaging.
 Explore new marketing avenues through brighter merchandising, sharper messaging and more inspired promotions.

 9. Rework Your Sales Pitch

 It’s usually just a few highly skilled members of the sales team who produce the bulk of incremental sales.
 Use their experience and customer understanding to rework the pitch for the rest of the team.
-A sharper pitch, particularly when it shifts focus to customer issues and delivering solutions, can have an immediate organic growth payoff.
+A sharper pitch, particularly when it shifts focus to customer issues and delivers solutions, can have an immediate organic growth payoff.

 Avery Dennison generated remarkable results by doing just this for their reflective materials division.
 A single pair of salesmen sold five times the average.
 It turned out they talked about the advantages of the product in a totally different way than their colleagues.
-The revelation changed the way everyone else went to market and transformed the marketing message.
+The revelation changed the way everyone else went to the market and transformed the marketing message.

 10. Set Concrete Goals & Reward Success

 It is amazing what people can do if they have a concrete goal to speed up a launch or introduce an important initiative.
-Detailed process redesign may be crucial to long term speed-to-market improvements.
+Detailed process redesign may be crucial to long-term speed-to-market improvements.
 But in the short term, there is no substitute for asking teams to go faster, celebrating their success and rewarding them for the additional effort.
 The secret sauce?
 Growth leaders at these companies take the time to find and unclog administrative and process bottlenecks their teams are facing.

 Beyond the power to boost revenue in the short term, organic growth wins also provide key insights into your customers and their motivation.
 This customer focus will help sharpen your strategy every step of the way.